danielsollondon/azvmimagebuilder/quickquickstarts/5_Creating_a_Custom_Image_from_Custom_Managed_Image/readme.md

 # name of the image definition to be created, e.g. ProdImages
 imageDefName=ubuntu1804images

+# name of the image definition to be created, e.g. ProdImages
+runOutputName=sigRo

 # create SIG
 az sig create \
     -g $sigResourceGroup \